RomainUCF/Temperature-Variations-of-K-Plot/README.md

 # Temperature Variations of K Plot

-The purpose of this demo is to calculate an plot lab data using [matplotlib](https://matplotlib.org/) .
+The purpose of this demo is to calculate and plot variations of K lab data using [matplotlib](https://matplotlib.org/).

+## Disclaimer
+Output data is calculated to the ten-thousandths place (.4f) with the exclusion of Temperature (K).

+K = 273 (Celsius to Conversion)

 ## Usage